PREREQUISITES AND PLACEMENT IN CURRICULUM: Students must have completed one of the core clerkships - Medicine and Surgery.

 COMPETENCIES: Students must be able to take histories and perform physical examinations and relate their findings to the Pain Medicine Fellows and Attending staff.
 They will be helped with their presentation until they can comfortably relate the information in a concise manner.
 During the month the student will learn the nuances of prescribing medication for those patients suffering from both acute and chronic pains.
 The student will assist in the performance of a variety of nerve blocks that are used to provide pain relief.
 Each will come away with a deeper understanding of the human anatomy as it relates to sympathetic and somatic nerve blockade.
 The student must be able to use the Cerner Power Chart to enter notes and orders.

 ASSESSMENT: Attendings, residents, and Pain Medicine Fellows will provide feedback to the student on a regular basis during the month.
 Assessment of the student’s performance will be made on specific criteria that are presented to the student at the start of the elective.
-The evaluation form is included within the Pain Medicine Syllabus.

 Program Number: ELEC 832

 Program Directors: C. E. Laurito, MD and Effrossyni Votta-Velis

 Lectures/Conferences/Faculty Contact: 20

 Laboratory/Independent Study: 3

 Total Hours /Week: 40